Francisco, el Hombre: History

 society'".
 The name of the group was inspired by a figure of the same name of Colombian folklore, known for his street performances of the accordion.

 Until 2015, they had already done two South-America tours, with the second being called "Mochilazo" In the beginning of that year, after a show in Mendoza, Argentina, they were robbed and lost all their belongings, including instruments and documents.
 They only made it back to Brazil after an on-line campaign, help from friends and the local community, and funds raised via public performances with borrowed instruments.

 In April 2015, they released their EP La Pachanga!, with six original tracks.
 The release event took place at the Centro Cultural São Paulo on 7 May, where they also recorded a video for the track "Dicen" (They Say), which featured Chilean singer Francisca Valenzuela in the studio version.
 According to the founding brothers, the track was created so they could talk to their young nephews about dictatorship.
 The EP also features the track "Minha Casa" (My House), the only totally in Portuguese written in Africa.

 In 2016, they started the campaign #VaiPraCuba (#GoToCuba), through which they planned to finance a documentary about culture on the communist island, while on tour in the country to take part in the project "El Sur Suena", at the festival "AMPM – América por Su Música" in Havana.
 In the middle of that year, they did another Latin America tour.

 In June 2016, they released a video for the track "Calor da Rua", produced by Curumin and Zé Nigro, which deals with domestic violence and would be part of their debut album.
-The album, titled SOLTASBRUXA, was released on 2 September.
-It was procuded by Zé Nigro and it featured guest performances of Liniker and Apanhador Só, besides political lyrics with social commentary.
+The album, titled Soltasbruxa, was released on 2 September.
+It was produced by Zé Nigro and it featured guest performances of Liniker and Apanhador Só, besides political lyrics with social commentary.

-In March 2019, they released their second studio album, RASGACABEZA.
+In March 2019, they released their second studio album, Rasgacabeza.
 In June 2020, they used a new single, "Despedida" (Farewell) to announce the departure of bassist Rafael Gomes, who had been with them for 6,5 years.
 He was replaced in the same year by Helena Papini, a name suggested by Gomes himself.

 In October 2021, following a period of isolation, the band released their third studio album, Casa Francisco.